 Specifies a scale factor by which a voltage drive level should be multiplied, when the controller is driving the unit in reverse.
 It is interpreted as n/128.
 If the Reverse Trim configuration variable contains a value of "0" then reverse trim is not implemented.

 Configuration Variable 96-104: NMRA Reserved

+Configuration Variables 97-104: Manufacturer unique

 Configuration Variables 105, 106: User Identification #1 and #2